awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 It's a best practice to use instance tags when creating associations to run Auto Scaling groups\.
 For more information, see [Running Auto Scaling groups with associations](systems-manager-state-manager-asg.md)\.

 **Note**
-When using Amazon Elastic Compute Cloud \(Amazon EC2\) tags, you can use one tag key maximum\.
+When using Amazon Elastic Compute Cloud \(Amazon EC2\) tags, you can use one tag key maximum in the console\.
 If you want to target your instances using more than one tag key, use the resource group option\.
+You can also specify multiple tag keys using the AWS CLI\.
+In this case, all tag keys are required for the instances to be targeted\.

 For information about assigning tags to your instances, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide*\.